 withdraw money, or attempt to open new accounts using your information.

-do I know if I am using First Gulf Bank's site?
+do I know if I am using National Bank of Abu Dhabi's site?

 It is important not to rely on links provided in email messages